pietroalbini/fisher/docs/src/tutorial/auto-deploy.md

-# Tutorial: auto-deploy from GitHub
+# Tutorial: automatic deploy from GitHub

 Automatically deploying your project from its git repository every time you push is a great time saver, and one of the most common things done with